 Alternative Career Options

-Masters/Ph.D. graduates can get jobs in academia as a lecturer or professor.
-Additionally, other alternative careers include IT/software, management consulting, aviation, robotics, and data science, AI & analytics.
+Masters/Ph.D. graduates can get jobs in academia as a lecturer or professors.
+Additionally, other alternative careers include IT/software, management consulting, aviation, robotics, data science, AI & analytics.

 Top Job Profiles: